manuGil/GitCoDev/gitcodev/lesson2.md

 - No References: This commit isn't currently pointed to by any branch or tag.
 - Jabberwocky line 2: Commit Message.

 > Interpretation: This is an older commit with the message "Jabberwocky line 2".
-It isn't associated with any specific branch or tag.
+It isn't associated with any specific branch or tag. -->

-**Key Concepts Illustrated in the Output**
-1. Commit Hashed: each commit has a unique identifier.
-The abbreviated form (first 7 characters) is usually sufficient for referencing commits in commands.
-2. Branches (`master`, `b2`): Branches are pointers to specific commits.
-In our case, `master` and `b2` are pointing to the latest commit `c0ebedd`
-3. Tags (`tag1`): Tags are used to mark specific commits, often for releases or significant milestons.
-4. `HEAD`: `HEAD` is a special pointer that indicates your current position in the repository.
-It points to the latest commit in the currently branch (`master` in this case)
-5. Commit Messages: These are descriptions provided when making commits to explain what changes were made.
-Good commit messages are essential for understanding the history and purpose of changes.

 Once a branch has created and its not longer needed, it can be deleted.
 Removing branches that are no longer active helps maintain a clean and manageable branch structure.
 To delete a branch, you can use the `git branch` command, followed by a `-d` flag: